Vung Tau kitesurfing scene

 Here is a brief report of the kitesurfing scene in Vung Tau.

 Today, David and myself.
 A broad, long beach, 24 knots of wind, great water conditions for kitesurfing and a lot of space, free from other kiters or beach goers in that part of the beach.

 I know that for some of you, this will not seem too attractive.
 Maybe you prefer a busy beach, waters that you share, where other kitesurfers will surround you, they will also cross your path, so maybe you can say hello when they cross your path … but this was not our idea, David and I, we prefer all the beach to ourselves.

 The video under this lines it was taken a couple of years after this blog entry.
-The kite now was a 10 mts Flysurfer Soul but the idea is to give a better view from a drone of our flat water kite spot.
+Our kite now was a 10 mts Flysurfer Soul but the idea is to give a better view of our flat water kite spot.

 Back then, 2016 in Vung Tau flat water kite spot

 Today the wind was from North East and at noon we had already 18 happy knots which by 2 pm had turned into 24 consistent knots.